Loading617/Mem/README.md

 # Mem
-Mem (Short for Memory) is Video Player for Android
+Memory is Video Player for Android